ricmmartins/fasthack-linux/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Related Projects

+- :rocket: [Kubernetes Hackathon](https://k8shackathon.com/) — From Linux admin to Kubernetes expert
+- :robot: [AI for Infrastructure Professionals](https://ai4infra.com/) — AI workloads on infrastructure you build

+## :globe_with_meridians: Portuguese Content

+Looking for content in Portuguese?
+Visit **[ricardomartins.com.br](https://ricardomartins.com.br)** for articles, tutorials, and resources on Linux, Kubernetes, and Cloud Infrastructure.

 ## Show your support

 Give a :star: if this content helped you!

+---

+**Disclaimer:** This is an independent, personal project — not an official Microsoft publication.
+The views and content are solely the author's own.

+Created by **[Ricardo Martins](https://rmmartins.com)** — Principal Solutions Engineer @ Microsoft